asclepias/asclepias/case_study_tardis.md

-This case study examimes the role of "style" in the analysis of citations for Tardis.
+This case study examimes the role of "style" in the analysis of citations for Tardis.  **It is not complete or vetted**

-Tardis is
+Tardis is <introduction about the Tardis aggregation of research objects>.

 A tabulation of all the mentions of "tardis" in the literature since September 2018 is given below.
 The list is a join of two ADS queries: